 - Mixed astigmatism – one principle meridian is long sighted and the other is short sighted

-If you think you have an astigmatism, it’s best to speak with your optician as they’ll be able to prescribe you with your required axis and recommended contact lenses.
+If you think you have an astigmatism, it’s best to speak with your optician as they’ll be able to prescribe you with your required axis and recommended astigmatism contact lenses.

-Different types of toric contact lenses
+Which types of toric contact lenses are there?